bweiss/mortybot/README.md

 > mortybot.tar.gz<br>
 > mortybot.zip<br>

-To install, simply unpack the archive of your choice into the desired directory.
+To install, simply unpack the archive of your choice into the desired directory and ensure you've configured a suitable Java runtime (you should set JAVA_HOME in one of the provided run scripts or at the system level).

 ## Configuring

 Most configuration of the bot is done via the conf/bot.properties file.
 You should edit this file to your liking prior to starting the bot.
-These can be modified while the bot is running via the CONFIG command.
+These properties can be modified while the bot is running via the CONFIG command.

-I also recommend setting up an admin user for yourself either by editing conf/users.conf or issuing the REGISTER command to the bot after starting it.

 ### Bot Users

-Users can be added to the bot by editing conf/user.conf prior to starting the bot, issuing a REGISTER command, or by issuing the USER ADD command as an admin user.

-At minimum, a name and a hostmask (wildcards supported) must be provided.
-Optionally, you can also specify any combination of the bot user flags shown below.
+Upon starting the bot for the first time, it is highly recommended that you issue a REGISTER command in a private message to the bot.
+This will register you with your current hostmask and the ADMIN, AOP, and DCC flags.

+Further users can be added by an admin user via the USER ADD command (see HELP USER) or a user can register themselves (with no flags) by issuing a REGISTER command in a public or private message.

+Supported flags:

 | Flag   | Description                                                                       |
 |--------|-----------------------------------------------------------------------------------|